ReactiveX/RxGo/README.md

 ## Getting Started
 [ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with observable streams.
 This is a ReactiveX API for the Go language.

 *ReactiveX* is a new, alternative way of asychronous programming to callbacks, promises and deferred.
-It is about processing streams of events or items, with events being any occurances or changes within the system.
+It is about processing streams of events or items, with events being any occurrences or changes within the system.

 >In Go, it is simpler to think of a observable stream as a channel which can `Subscribe` to a set of handler functions.